 Each order is custom fabricated, and every design is unique.
 Each block is a hand processed section of a tree trunk.
 The individual cuts range in diameter from ¾” up to 6”.
 They are artfully arranged and secured to ½” MDF substrate, and have finish options available.
 Dimensions are customized, but the maximum size of any one panel is 15 square feet.

-These panels can be fabricated with the end-cuts staggered in length from ½” to 2 ½”, or at the same continuous elevation of your choosing.
+These panels can be fabricated with the end-cuts staggered in height from ½” to 2 ½”, or at the same continuous elevation of your choosing.

 These panels are made from young Tulip Poplar trees (Liriodendron tulipifera).